Safeguarding Your Data

 For how long do we keep your personal information?

-- Participant records and records of parents of participants are retained for 2 years following their last known participation in a NYJO activity, with only a skeleton record kept thereafter of name, dates, and activity) except for alumni of the main band, see below
+- Participant records and records of parents of participants are retained for 2 years following their last known participation in a NYJO activity, with only a skeleton record kept thereafter of name, dates, and activity) except for alumni of NYJO’s professional development programmes, see below

 - Individual Donor records are kept for 6 years after the last donation

-- On leaving the main band, NYJO alumni will be invited to indefinitely join the NYJO alumni records, for which which separate consent must be granted, and an additional privacy notice served
+- On leaving the any of NYJO’s professional development programmes, alumni will be invited to indefinitely join the NYJO alumni records, for which which separate consent must be granted, and an additional privacy notice served

 - Mailing list recipients and other contacts records are kept for 6 years from the last contact